 The Abbey is also fortunate to have a Theatre Artist in Residence, and a Graduate Theatre Practitioner.
 Theatre Artist in Residence, Cassie Friend, is an actor, director and deviser, and a founding member of the acclaimed RedCape Theatre Company.
 Cassie works alongside Head of Drama, Leighton Martin, and our Graduate Theatre Practitioner, to deliver our rich and diverse extra-curricular programme, with a particular focus on the Drama Scholars’ provision.

 At whatever age and whatever level, musicians are able to join a variety of Choirs, Orchestras and Ensemble groups.
-Most clubs meet at lunch time.
-Spring and Autumn Concerts allow the girls to perform to family and friends whilst the popular Music Competition allows girls to show off their talent to their peers and lift a trophy for putting on the best performance.
-Sixth Formers run a Singing Club for Upper III and Lower IV (Year 7 and 8) where girls sing a varied repertoire, including songs from films and shows.
+Most ensembles meet before school and at lunchtime.
+Our senior Orchestra and Choir meet after school.
+Spring and Autumn Concerts allow the girls to perform to family and friends whilst the popular Summer Music Competition allows girls to show off their talent to their peers and lift a trophy for putting on the best performance.

 Concerts and Tours

+During the year there are several concerts for the girls to perform in as individuals or as part of an Ensemble.
 The Concert Band, Choir and Orchestra take it in turns to go on overseas tours where they get the opportunity to play in prestigious venues.
 Recent destinations have been Croatia, Lake Garda, Prague, Germany and Tuscany and for many musical girls the tour will be a highlight of their time at The Abbey.
-There are joint concerts with boys from Reading School and choirs and ensembles have many other opportunities for performance.

-Every two years the Music Department stages a major musical which in recent years have included 'Oklahoma!', 'Kiss Me Kate', 'The Gondoliers','My Fair Lady' and 'Ruddigore'.
-Our most recent performance was "Beauty and the Beast".
-It was a superb interpretation of the magical tale, worthy of the West End.
-Read more about The Abbey's 'Beauty and the Beast.'
+Every two years the Music Department stages a major musical production which in recent years have included 'Oklahoma!', 'Kiss Me Kate', ‘Iolanthe’, 'The Gondoliers', 'Ruddigore' and ‘Beauty and the Beast’.
+The musical for 2019 is Sister Act.

 Our Outdoor Education programme is truly adventurous and progressive, enabling our girls to gain a wealth of experience, learning and inspiration.